Last Updated on

 - Once the oils and lye solution have been combined, begin to blend them together with an immersion blender.
 As you blend the ingredients with the immersion blender, they will become thicker and more opaque.
 When you have reached the consistency of a thin mayonnaise, you can stop blending.

 - Add in any essential oils of choice to help add fragrance to your soap.
 I chose a combination of lavender and orange essential oils because not only do we love the scent of that combination, but both oils are thought to aid in healing skin irritations.

 - Once you've stirred in the essential oils, you can pour the mixture into your molds or glass jars.
 Leave the soap uncovered and untouched for at least 24 hours.

 - Because this soap uses mostly solid oils and butters, it should harden quite quickly, and you'll likely be able to unmold your soap after only a day.
 Check your soap for hardness, and unmold it if it has reached a hardness in which you can remove it from the molds without damaging it.
+If it's still soft, wait a few more hours or another day, as needed.
 Placing the molded soap in the freezer for about an hour will help you with the unmolding process.
 Not only will it help harden the soap, but it also slightly shrinks it to make it easier to remove it.

 How to use Shave soap

 Once you have your shaving soap made, it's time to figure out how to use it!

 At first, I thought I hadn't made a very good bar of soap because it wasn't lathering up as much as I expected it to.
 After a bit of studying online, though, I realized that the problem wasn't in the soap itself, but was in my method for trying to work up a lather.

 I found this video with a lathering tutorial very helpful for figuring out how to work up a lather with my shaving soap.